noodlestan/noodles-ui/packages/support/live-app/README.md

 Launches http://localhost:3000/ serving the app in dev mode.

 Make sure you have a NUI Live Server listening.
-You can start one by running `npm run dev:nui` in one of the design libraries, for instance [Sandbox UI](../../libs/sandbox-ui/README.md).
+You can start one by running `npm run dev:nui` in one of the design libraries, for instance [Lab UI](../../libs/lab-ui/README.md).

 **Note:** In dev mode all `/api` requests, including web socket connections, are directed locally to `localhost:3000` and then proxied by the Vite development server to the NUI Live Server http://localhost:3131/.